asimkhan8107/APB/README.md

 <img width="526" alt="Screenshot 2024-03-17 161534" src="https://github.com/asimkhan8107/APB/assets/110652576/60e57e2d-ec46-442c-a913-2a14ab1c4399">

 Read transaction that receive an error can return invalid data.
-There is no requirement for the peripheral to drive te data bus to all 0s for a read error.
+There is no requirement for the peripheral to drive the data bus to all 0s for a read error.
 A Requester which receives an error response to a read transfer might still use the data.

 A read transfer can also complete with an error response, indicating that there is no valid read data available.